Academany/fabzero/w1/doc.md

 ### Audio and video
 * Selfie video: Many incubators and accelerators will ask you to record a video where you show you and your team.
 If you are planning to start a [kickstarter](https://www.kickstarter.com) campaign for a product you want to sell you will also have to do the same.
-> Try to record a 10 to 15 seconds video presenting yourself.
+> Record a 10 to 15 seconds video presenting yourself.
 Do you think it's easy?
 Let's see how many times you have to repeat the scene until you are satisfied.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4FNLdBSj4Ms?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>